Conjugacy of transitive SFTs minus periodic points: Two-sided subshifts

 We now prove that $xR$ and $Ry$ are indeed singletons for any periodic points $x$, $y$, under the assumptions of the theorem.
 Since we prove this for all systems at once and the roles of $X$ and $Y$ are symmetric, it suffices to prove this for sets of the form $xR$.
 Furthermore, since $(X, \sigma^m)$ satisfies the dynamical assumptions whenever $(X, \sigma)$ does, it is enough to prove it for fixed points for the dynamics, by replacing $\sigma$ by $\sigma^m$ (for both $X$ and $Y$).

 \begin{claim} If $s \in X$ is a fixed point for $\sigma$, then $sR$ is a finite subshift. \end{claim}

 \begin{claimproof} It is clear that $W = (\{s\} \times Y) \cap \bar Z$ is a subshift (under the diagonal action) as the intersection of two subshifts, and $sR$ is just the projection of $W$ to $Y$, thus it is a subshift.
 Suppose for a contradiction that this subshift is infinite.
-Any infinite subshift contains an aperiodic point, so there is an aperiodic point $y \in sR$.
+Every infinite subshift contains an aperiodic point, see \cite[Theorem~3.8]{BaDuJe08} (and the sentence after it).
+Thus, there is an aperiodic point $y \in sR$.
 It follows that $Ry$ contains both $s$ and the aperiodic point $(\phi')^{-1}(y)$, contradicting Claim~\ref{clm:AperiodicSingleton}. \end{claimproof}

 Now observe that if $sR$ is a finite subshift, there exists $m > 0$ such that $\sigma^m(y) = y$ for all $y \in sR$.
 If we further replace $\sigma$ by $\sigma^m$ (again both for $X$ and $Y$), $s$ will stay a fixed point, and $sR$ becomes pointwise stabilized by the dynamics.
 It is thus enough to prove that $sR$ is a singleton under this assumption.